Bitvis VIP Specification Coverage

 –requirement_list path/requirements.csv

-Points to the requirement list.
+Points to the Requirement List.
 Mandatory.
-(This script is not used when running spec. cov. without a requirement list)
+(This script is not used when running spec. cov. without a Requirement List)

 –partial_cov (-p)